Hair Salon Euphoria Ginza Grande Tokyo (English speaking)

 Having trained in New York and Sydney for several years, Chieko-san speaks fluent English and there is absolutely no barrier in communication.
 In fact, Chieko-san is always more than happy to practice her English with foreign tourists!
 She is experienced working with “foreign hair” (afterall, our hair texture differs from Japanese’s due to the climate that we are in) and provides great advise and recommendations on hair styles.
 Her warm and bubbly personality make every conversation and experience so enjoyable.
 I think she is one of the indirect motivators for my frequent trips to Tokyo – whenever I need to visit a hair salon.
 That’s simply because I can safely leave my damaged tresses in her excellent hands!
 In 2017, Chieko-san was transferred to Euphoria Ginza Grande Hair Salon and now heads the hair salon.

 Directions to Euphoria Ginza Grande Hair Salon:

 Euphoria is on the right side of the street.
-You will pass by GINZA metro train station exit.

 Soon, you will see a big boutique: TAKANO YURI.
 Euphoria is in the same building on level 4.